smdogroup/flume/joss/paper.md

 The structure of _Flume_ is visualized in \autoref{fig:abstractsystem}, which depicts an abstracted _System_ that encapsulates four distinct _Analysis_ objects.
 Arrows that link _Analysis_ objects denote _State_ objects that connect outputs of one discipline to variables another.
-_Analysis_ objects that are outlined in red and are labeled with "Top-level **_Analysis_** Object" are those that define output _States_ which are utilized for optimization.
+_Analysis_ objects that are outlined in red and are labeled with "Top-level **_Analysis_** Object" are those that define output _States_ that are utilized for optimization.
 Thus, the arrows that extend beyond the _System_ boundary are _States_ that define design variables, the objective function, or constraint functions for an optimization problem that is wrapped within the framework.

 ![Abstracted *System* that illustrates the structure of the framework.
 Here, *State*, *Analysis*, and *System* are emphasized to denote the use of the base classes provided within the library.
 Arrows extending beyond the boundary of the *System* denote quantities that are utilized for numerical optimization. \label{fig:abstractsystem}](Images/Flume_DAG_Diagram.svg){width=100%}